Style Sheets

 - Vertical and horizontal navigation menus

-- Flex box directives (note Grid also - try by example)
+- Flex box directives (note Grid also)

 - Week 1-3 homework review of other student work